jeff1191/flink-exercises/README.md

 For these exercises I've used a websocket for the generation of events about meetup (http://meetup.com).
 The source captures people that are inscribed to events in real-time.
-Moreover the websocket is implemented using a SourceFunction(API Flink)
+Moreover the websocket is implemented using a RichFunction(API Flink)

 1. Delete the bad formed objects